The history of knitting is fascinating!

 - An ancient technique, called Nålbinding used one knitting needle.
 It was a cross between knitting and crochet.
 Even the Ancient Egyptians used it!

-- Some Historians say further proof that knitting began in the Middle East is how knitters work their stitches.
+- Historians say further proof knitting began in the Middle East is how knitters work their stitches.
 Though English speakers write from left to right, knitters work the stitches from right to left.

 Next time you sit down to knit, think of the old days of this wonderful hobby.